Shopify/shopify-api-js/docs/migrating-to-v6.md

 }
 ```

 Note that when calling `check`, apps can pass in one or more plans, and it will return true if any of them match.
-The `request` method creates a charge using the given plan's configs.
+The `request` method creates a charge using the configuration of the given plan name.

 </div>